James H. Young

 James Hunter Young (October 26, 1858 – April 11, 1921) was an American soldier and politician from North Carolina.
 He was a colonel in the Third North Carolina Regiment during the Spanish–American War and served in the North Carolina House of Representatives.
-He was a Republican.

-Early life
+Early life and education

 James Young was born on October 26, 1858, near Henderson, North Carolina, United States to an enslaved woman owned by Captain D. E. Young and a prominent white man in Vance County.
 His father oversaw his education, and Young attended school in Henderson before studying at Shaw University from 1874 to 1877.
+He was a classmate and friend of Dr. Manassa T. Pope.